 L&B likes buying cheap real estate in the public markets via REITs.
 Litt notes the new “Work-from-Home” experience was far better than previously experienced.
 Productivity was higher, and the technology allowed a much better experience than the 2000s version post 9/11.
 Given the high cost structure in big cities like NY and San Francisco, L&B expects those real estate centers to be challenging investments going forward.

 His biggest bets are in the suburban single family home space.
 He is looking at a 1% population bleed from urban centers increasing somewhat, as post pandemic home owners and millenials, rediscover the advantages of Suburbia.

-You can stream/download the full conversation, including the podcast extras on iTunes, Bloomberg, Overcast, and Soundcloud.
-Our earlier podcasts can all be found on iTunes, Soundcloud, Overcast and Bloomberg.
+You can stream and download our full conversation, including the podcast extras, on iTunes, Spotify, Overcast, Google, Bloomberg, and Stitcher.
+All of our earlier podcasts on your favorite pod hosts can be found here.

 Next week, we speak with Luke Ellis, CEO of Man Group, a global active investment manager with $104.2 billion in AUM.